JamesHight/node-config-extend/README.md

 Object extend function designed for config files.

-Modified version of node module node.extend, an implementation of jQuery extend.
+Modified version of the node module node.extend, an implementation of jQuery extend.

 Differences: